Tyler August

-Tyler August (born January 26, 1983) is an American politician and legislator.
-He is the Speaker pro tempore of the Wisconsin State Assembly, since 2013.
-A Republican, he was first elected to the Assembly in 2010, representing eastern Walworth County.
+Tyler August (born January 26, 1983) is an American Republican politician from Walworth County, Wisconsin.
+He is the majority leader of the Wisconsin State Assembly since 2023 and previously served as the chamber's speaker pro tempore.
+He represents Wisconsin's 31st Assembly district since 2025 and previously represented the 32nd Assembly district from 2011 to 2025.

 Early life and education

 Born in Walworth County, Wisconsin, August graduated from Big Foot High School, in Walworth, Wisconsin, in 2001.
 He attended the University of Wisconsin–Eau Claire and the University of Wisconsin–Madison, but did not obtain a degree.
 He completed a leadership program at the University of Virginia's Darden School of Business in 2012.

 Career

 August first became active in state government by working on the staff of state representative Thomas Lothian, his predecessor in the Assembly, and is now a full-time legislator.
 He has been active with the Republican Party of Wisconsin, serving on the executive board of the state party, as well as serving as Chair for the Republican Party in Walworth County and in Wisconsin's 1st congressional district.
-He is also a lifetime member of the National Rifle Association.
+He is also a lifetime member of the National Rifle Association of America.